katur/blogsite/README.md

 ### Future features (not implemented yet)
-- live Markdown rendering while editing a post
-- allow deleting posts by the author (make sure to cascade effects)
-- Markdown extension for image captions
+- Markdown extension for image captions.
+- Markdown extension for video.
-- add option to sort posts by popularity (number of views), instead of
+- Add option to sort posts by popularity (number of views), instead of
-- add search term filter, and date filter.
+- Add search term filter, and date filter.
 Refactor filtering so that each filter builds on the others that are already selected (e.g. so that tag cloud only reflects tags for the currently author selection)
-- sharing posts on social media
+- Allow sharing posts on social media.
+- Allow deleting posts by the author (skipped for now because want to make sure to cascade all effects properly, such as the deleting the post's views, the post's images if not used by other posts, etc)
-- show conglomeration of posts across blogs
+- Show conglomeration of posts across blogs on /blog landing page.
-- better organize CSS so that styles are easier to customize
-- add an option to disable truncation entirely
-- inline video tag
+- Better modularize website vs blog apps to make more easily importable into other projects.
+Better organize CSS to be easily customizable, too.

 ## Requirements